hoodiehq-archive/documentation/en/tutorials/index.md

 ### 1. Features of the Default Hoodie App

-Basically, it's a simple todo-app designed to show you some of the basics of Hoodie.
+It's a simple todo-app designed to show you some of the basics of Hoodie.
 It's built with jQuery and Bootstrap for speed and simplicity.
+You can sign up, in and out, you can add todo items, and you can check them off.

 #### 1.1 Signing Up / Anonymous Use

 In the upper right, there is a drop down for **Sign Up**.
 Click on it and create an account with your desired username and password.
 After that you should be logged in automatically, and now your todos will be saved to the database.
 If you sign in from a different browser, your todos will appear there, too.

-If you use the app without signing in, you're an **anonymous user**.
+If you use the app *without* signing up and/or in, you're an **anonymous user**.
 Your todos will get saved locally, in your browser, and they'll still be there when you reload the page, but they won't get saved to the server, and you won't be able to see them from anywhere else.

-You can use a Hoodie app as an anonymous user first, and once you decide to sign up, your data will automatically be moved to your proper account.
+You can use a Hoodie app as an anonymous user first, and once you decide to sign up, your data will automatically be moved to your proper account and synced.

 Go ahead, add a couple of todos!